CINNAMON; Nutraceutical Supplement for Heart Health

 Cinnamon is generally safe when used in small amounts; no more than one teaspoon per day is safe for most adults, with less for children.

-Usually, it’s used for about 1 -6g, depending on the height and weight.
-Since cassia cinnamon contains higher coumarin (5.8 to 12.1 mg per teaspoon) than Ceylon cinnamon, so should reduce its intake.
+Usually, it’s used for 1 -6g, depending on the height and weight. nice cassia cinnamon contains higher coumarin (5.8 to 12.1 mg per teaspoon) than Ceylon cinnamon, so it should reduce its intake.

-Less than 1/8 teaspoon could be enough for some people; it will be up to 2 1/2 teaspoons for others.
+For some people, less than 1/8 teaspoon could be enough; for others, it will be up to 2 1/2 teaspoons.

 Cinnamon has been known from remote antiquity.
-It was imported to Egypt as early as 2000 BC, but those who reported that it had come from China had confused it with Cinnamomum cassia, a related species.
-Cinnamon was so highly prized among ancient nations that it was regarded as a gift fit for monarchs and even for a deity; an inscription records the gift of cinnamon and cassia to the temple of Apollo at Miletus.
-Its source was kept a trade secret in the Mediterranean for centuries by those in the spice trade, to protect their monopoly as suppliers.
+It was Wased to Egypt as early as 2000 BC, but those who reported that it had come from China had confused it with Cinnamomum cassia, a related species. nnamon was so highly prized among ancient nations that it was regarded as a gift fit for monarchs and even for a deity; an inscription records the gift of cinnamon and cassia to the temple of Apollo at Miletus. s source was kept a trade secret in the Mediterranean for centuries by those in the spice trade to protect their monopoly as suppliers.

-Pliny the Elder wrote that cinnamon was brought around the Arabian peninsula on “rafts without rudders or sails or oars”, taking advantage of the winter trade winds.
-He also mentioned cassia as a flavoring agent for wine, and that the tales of cinnamon being collected from the nests of cinnamon birds were a traders’ fiction made up to charge more.
+Pliny the Elder wrote that cinnamon was brought around the Arabian peninsula on “rafts without “udders or sails or oars,” taking advantage of the “age of the winter trade winds.
+Also mentioned cassia as a flavoring agent for the win and that the tales of cinnamon being collected from the nests of cinnamon birds were a traders’ fictiotraders’p to charge more.
 However, the story remained current in Byzantium as late as 1310.

 Conclusion